thefilesareinthecomputer/hey_data/README.md

     requirements.txt

+    This version utilizes the built-in macOS text to speech (TTS) engine, and will need slight modification on windows and linux with pyttsx3 or other TTS libraries.

+USER DEFINED VARIABLES:

+    within the .env file, optionally declare any of these variables (or others of your own) to extend tool functionality to the assistant:
+    PROJECT_VENV_DIRECTORY=/Users/USERNAME/REPOSITORIES_FILDER/REPOSITORY/VENV
+    USER_DOWNLOADS_FOLDER=/Users/USERNAME/Downloads
+    WOLFRAM_APP_ID - Required to use the "robot, computation engine" function OPENAI_API_KEY - Required to use the "robot, call chatgpt" function GOOGLE_CLOUD_API_KEY
+    GOOGLE_MAPS_API_KEY
+    GOOGLE_GEMINI_API_KEY - Required to use the "robot, call gemini" function OPEN_WEATHER_API_KEY - Required to use the "robot, weather forecast" function USER_PREFERRED_LANGUAGE - 2 letter lowercase language code: USER_PREFERRED_LANGUAGE=en USER_PREFERRED_VOICE - Preferred voice name from built-in iOS TTS: USER_PREFERRED_VOICE=Daniel USER_PREFERRED_NAME - First name or nickname (conversational): USER_PREFERRED_NAME=Name
+    USER_SELECTED_HOME_CITY - Full spelling of city: USER_SELECTED_HOME_CITY=City
+    USER_SELECTED_HOME_COUNTY - Full spelling of county: USER_SELECTED_HOME_COUNTY=County
+    USER_SELECTED_HOME_STATE - Full spelling of state / province: USER_SELECTED_HOME_STATE=State
+    USER_SELECTED_HOME_COUNTRY - Country code in this format: USER_SELECTED_HOME_COUNTRY=ZZ
+    USER_SELECTED_HOME_LAT - Floating point number in this format: USER_SELECTED_HOME_LAT=50.000000
+    USER_SELECTED_HOME_LON - Floating point number in this format: USER_SELECTED_HOME_LON=-10.000000
+    USER_SELECTED_PASSWORD - Add an optional passkey like this: USER_SELECTED_PASSWORD=password
+    USER_SELECTED_TIMEZONE - User's local timezone in this format: USER_SELECTED_TIMEZONE=Country/City
+    USER_CRYPTO - List of coins the user wants to track in this format: BTC,ETH,ADA,LTC USER_STOCK_WATCH_LIST - List of stocks the user wants to track in this format: USER_STOCK_WATCH_LIST=AAPL,GOOG,MSFT,VOO

 APP OVERVIEW & NOTES:

-    this is a voice activated ai assistent app designed to turn the user's laptop into a voice activated command center, note taker, question answerer, research assistant, etc. when the app is running, it listens for user input and waits until the input matches the activation word. the user interacts with the app by speaking the activation word (a global constant variable) followed by predetermined commands. the user can also engage with an LLM via TTS STT - the main LLM is currently Gemini via the Google AI Studio API SDK.
+    this is a voice activated ai assistent app designed to turn the user's laptop into a voice activated command center, note taker, question answerer, research assistant, information organizer/retriever, task automator, etc. when the app is running, it listens for user input and waits until it hears the activation word. the activation word, followed by one of the pre-determined hard-coded phrases, will trigger various functions based on the phrases. some will be quick one-off actions, and others will trigger sub-loops such as the 'robot, call gemini' command which will enter a stateful TTS<>STT chat loop with the gemini chatbot via the Google AI Studio SDK API. the user interacts with the app by speaking the activation word (a global constant variable) followed by predetermined phrases.

-    The robot will listen for the activation word, then listen for a command.
     The current operational phrases are:
     - "robot, reset robot" to reset the robot
     - "robot, standby mode" to put the robot on standby